cecat/WeatherStation/src/ideaSpark/README.md

 Unzip the file and run the installer from the resulting folder.
-When you run the installer, you'll be asked if you want to open this file downloaded from the Internet (yes), if you trust the source (yes), then a popup will tell you that this installer is trying to...well, install a system component.
-The system will ask if you want to bail or open system settings (to give permission).
+When you run the installer, you'll be asked if you want to open this file downloaded from the Internet (yes), if you trust the source (yes), then a popup will tell you that this installer is trying to modify your system and do you want to cancel or **Open System Settings**.
-Since that is what we want, we select "open System Settings" and hit the "Allow" button (it will say "System software from application CP210xVCPDriver was blocked from loading"
+Select the latter and select the **Allow** button in the *Privacy & Security* window that appears.

 Repeat these steps to install the cH34 drivers, also a zip file, from the
 [ch34xser_macos git repository](https://github.com/WCHSoftGroup/ch34xser_macos).
  Here, there is a .dmg file that you can download (rather than going to the linked site, which is not in English.
-Once unzipped, it will tell you to drag the CH34xVCPDriver installer into yoru Applications folder.
+Once unzipped, it will tell you to drag the CH34xVCPDriver installer into your Applications folder.

 Do that, open it,  and again when you receive the system blocked message click to open *Privacy & Security* and *Allow* the software to load.

-Now reboot.
+Now **reboot** your Mac.

 ## Step 2: Set up Arduino IDE